 The league is open to any player in the world, regardless of nationality.

-Every player that joins the league will have his/her information added to a player database.
+Every player that submits a player interest form will have his/her information added to a player database.
 This database will be made available to team officials beginning on September 1st, and each team will contact players as they see fit.
 In order to cultivate as elite of a league as possible, the impetus is on each team to recruit the best talent they can find worldwide, and this database will give them an excellent starting point to find players willing and able to play in North America.
-Players will sign a contract with the team, but trades or simple player movements are allowed when agreed upon by the player, owners, and the league.
+Players may sign a contract with the team, but trades or simple player movements are allowed when agreed upon by the player, owners, and the league.
 After two weeks of league play, the rosters may not be changed for the remainder of the season.

 Each team will decide how players are compensated, if at all.
 As a startup, semi-professional league it is likely that most travel and lodging will be self-funded.
 Each team is responsible for providing a suitable venue and equipment, as well as IFF approved uniforms.
 Teams may provide these at no cost to the players, or they may require that each player pay a fee.
 It is likely that team owners will develop sponsorship agreements to offset many of these costs.
 International players should have the option of residing with a billet family during their time in North America.

-The inaugural season has been intentionally compressed into 5 weeks to allow international players the opportunity to play with as minimal expense as possible.
+The season has been intentionally compressed into 4 weeks to allow international players the opportunity to play with as minimal expense as possible.
 Roster sizes have been increased because it is probable that some players will not be able to make every weekend.
+As the league continues to expand in future seasons, it is likely that the number of games played will increase, along with the length of the season.